2026 Step-by-Step Guide to BIS FMCS Certification for Foreign Manufacturers

 Role of the Authorized Indian Representative (AIR)

-• Submitting the FMCS application and required documents.
+• Submitting the FMCS application along with all required documents to BIS

-• Coordinating with BIS for factory inspections and audits.
+• Coordinating with BIS officials for factory inspections, audits, and sample testing

 BIS FMCS Certification Fees & Validity